 Hummus, falafel, shawarma, shakshuka, and knafeh are considered delicacies from the Middle East.
 Any local will have a different version of the origin of these dishes that are the pride of the region.

 Among the most enjoyable cities on earth.
 Beautiful beaches, delicious food, fascinating museums, and excellent people-watching opportunities make this a vibrant city with lots of energy.
 Without seeing Tel Aviv, Israel’s most contemporary face, you really can’t understand the country.
 Tel Aviv is undoubtedly worth a trip.

 Top Attractions to see:

 Tips to know when you are traveling to Israel:

-1. Always carry electrical adapters with you: The most frequent occurrence for tourists is that they lose access to their electrical equipment.
-Islam’s electrical outlets require a three-round-pegged prong.
+1. Always carry electrical adapters with you: The most frequent issue for tourists is that they lose access to their electrical equipment.
+Israel’s electrical outlets require a three-round-pegged prong.